MRNaqvi/Common-Sense-Knowledege-Driven-SemanticRule-Base-Ontology-Mapping/README.md

 ## Overview

-This Python-based system leverages the Owlready2 library to manage and manipulate ontologies for semantic rule application.
+Thissystem leverages the Owlready2 library to manage and manipulate ontologies for semantic rule application.
 It's designed to support researchers and developers in fields like knowledge engineering, providing tools for ontology loading, updating, rule application, and exporting.

 ## Key Features